Defining Custom Thresholds

-Typically thresholds for metrics are defined in the threshold file.
-This can be edited within MCS.
-However, if you want to either create a custom threshold or override an existing one without editing the main file you can do so.
+Typically, thresholds for metrics are defined in the threshold file, which can be edited within MCS.
+However, if you want to create a custom threshold or override an existing one without editing the main file, you can do so using the reserved ppf_custhr object.

-//Format is metric name: { warn: 5, crit: 2, highgood: "y"}.
-Values can themselves contain variables or expressions.
+The format for each entry is metric name: { warn: value, crit: value, highgood: "y" or "n" }.
+Values can contain variables or expressions.

 "act.deff": {